shinoMyu/goods-tracker/README.md

 database/sample_data.sql

 ```
-One work includes a preset color while another can be used to test the color tagging feature.
+One work includes a preset color and can be used to test the purchase list and color-tagging features.

 ---

 ## Future Improvements

-This project is still under development and continues to evolve as features are added.
+This project is still under development.

-Planned features:
+Planned improvements include:

-- Batch purchase creation
-- Shipping fee management
+- Add remaining payments after selecting a deposit-only payment
 - Work-based purchase view
+- Additional tables for managing purchases and sales
-- Edit purchase entries
+- Further improvements to the purchase and payment UI

-- Improved UI for select inputs
+---

+## Version

+Current version: v1.0